genesis-community/bosh-genesis-kit/MANUAL.md

   - `aws_ebs_encryption` - Enables Amazon EBS volume encryption for ephemeral disk.
     *Default:*  `false`

-If you also specify the `proto` feature, it requires a bit more configuration:
+If you are deploying a management BOSH (with the `proto` feature), it requires additional configuration:

-  - `aws_subnet_id` - The AWS ID of the network subnet in which you wish to deploy your proto-BOSH director.
+  - `aws_subnet_id` - The AWS ID of the network subnet in which you wish to deploy your management BOSH director.
     **Required**.
-  - `aws_security_groups` - A list of security groups that will apply to the proto-BOSH director itself.
+  - `aws_security_groups` - A list of security groups that will apply to the management BOSH director itself.
     **Required**.
-  - `aws_instance_type` - The EC2 instance type to use for deploying the proto-BOSH director.
+  - `aws_instance_type` - The EC2 instance type to use for deploying the management BOSH director.
     Default:*  `m4.large`.
-  - `aws_disk_type` - What type of disk to use for the proto-BOSH director's persistent storage.
+  - `aws_disk_type` - What type of disk to use for the management BOSH director's persistent storage.
     *Default:* `gp2`.
   - `ephemeral_disk_size` - Size of the ephemeral disk on the director VM, in Mb.
     *Default:* `25000`

 If you are using AWS IAM Instance Profiles instead of access keys, activate the `iam_instance_profile` feature.
 In this case, you will no longer need an access key pair.
-If this deployment is a Proto-BOSH, then will need to provide the following param:
+If this deployment is a management BOSH, then you will need to provide the following param:

-  - `aws_proto_iam_instance_profile` - The instance profile to associate with the Proto-BOSH director you are deploying.
+  - `aws_proto_iam_instance_profile` - The instance profile to associate with the management BOSH director you are deploying.
     **Required if proto feature enabled**

-Keep in mind that if this is a Proto-BOSH deployment, it will cause both the `create-env` temporary BOSH and the deployed proto-BOSH to use IAM Instance Profile.
+Keep in mind that if this is a management BOSH deployment, it will cause both the `create-env` temporary BOSH and the deployed management BOSH to use IAM Instance Profile.
 This means that the bastion host you are deploying from will need to have an IAM Instance Profile associated with it already.
 If you need the bastion host to use access keys, that will require manual overrides.

 If you are not using IAM Instance Profiles, then you will need to provide the following secrets in the vault.
 They will be populated by either using `genesis new` or by running `genesis add-secrets`.